 Ecclestone: 'No Formula One breakaway'

-"Collectively, we are in the process of addressing issues of national and international concern, and learning lessons from the recent past.
-By the time the Grand Prix arrives we will be able to remind the world about Bahrain at its best."
+By the time the Grand Prix arrives we will be able to remind the world

+about Bahrain at its best."
 Ecclestone's Formula One Management and motorsport's world governing body, the FIA, confirmed the announcement on Friday.

 FIA president Jean Todt and vice-president Carlos Garcia visited Bahrain on Tuesday to assess the situation, meeting government and motor racing officials as well as as other national and international organizations including the National Institute of Human Rights.